The Question Mark - blog by Mark Volkmann

 We will also use number-slider which was defined above.

 Here is the class that defines the radio-group custom element.
-Note how properties that are mapped to required attributes, such as name and values below, specify that with required: true.
+Note how properties that are mapped to required attributes, such as values below, specify that with required: true.

 class RadioGroup extends Wrec {